US LLC for Non-US Residents (Foreigners) — 2026 Guide

 Min Read

-Setting up a foreign company may sound daunting and complex at first, but not if you read this guide.
+Setting up a U.S. company may sound daunting and complex at first, but not if you read this guide.

 This guide will tell you everything you need to know about the US LLC structure, and it will help you design a perfect company structure for your online business if you are non-US citizen or resident, right from your couch, in your living room.

-The strategies in this post have helped dozens of our clients run their online businesses with a US LLC from their home country, generating millions in revenue, tax-free!
+In fact: The strategies in this post have helped thousands of our clients run their online businesses with a US LLC from their home country, generating millions in revenue, tax-free!

 Why set up a US LLC as a Non-US Resident?